 - We offer a minimum €4,000 tuition fee scholarship to returning study abroad/Non-Eu exchange students towards their graduate studies.

 Students can be housed on-campus in shared apartments with their own single room though on-campus rooms are not guaranteed.
 UCD Residences won a Go Overseas Community Choice Award achieving top scores in the Housing category for the standard and quality of its on-campus housing in 2020.

 The housing process is managed centrally by UCD Global so you will be notified in advance of application dates and deadlines.

-Alternatively and by request, UCD International facilitates students in suitable off-campus housing in private rented houses/apartments in Dublin but on a convenient bus route to UCD.
+Alternatively and by request, UCD Global facilitates students in suitable off-campus housing in private rented houses/apartments in Dublin but on a convenient bus route to UCD.

 UCD will send an official academic transcript of your final exam grades to your home institution at the end of the trimester.
 Your home institution will decide on credits to be awarded for modules pursued at UCD.